This should make those with a sense of humour have a good laugh!

 So Osho was lying at the time, for obvious reasons.
 Amamzing what it takes for the truth to be told and finally accepted by most of the masses.

-Dean (or is it William?), I think it was more like the other way round.
+I think it was more like the other way round.

 Shiva (Hugh Milne) had left the Ranch and wrote Osho a letter, apologising.